DominikGithub/price_forecasting/README.md

 - Predictions (blue dense line)
 - Upper threshold limit (dashed black line)

-TODO adjust model parameters for improved results and day ahead predictions.
+TODO adjust model parameters for improved results.

 ### Cross validation
 Time series cross validation is used to measure the forecast error using historical data.
 This is done by selecting cutoff points in the history, and for each of them fitting the model using data only up to that cutoff point.
 The forecasted values are compared to the actual values.